-However, the idea of weight loss is still very much at the forefront of our culture, which is unfortunately encompassed by aesthetic ideals.
-For at least a century, weight loss has driven the billion-dollar industry we know to be “health and wellness.”
-It’s understandable when a dancer comes to me with the presumed goal to lose weight.
+The desire to lose weight is very much at the forefront of our culture, which is unfortunately encompassed by aesthetic ideals (a topic I discuss here).
+It’s understandable when a dancer comes to me with the goal to lose weight.
 Diet culture has conditioned us into thinking that a specific body ideal is a key to success.